aremmell/libbal/README.md

 I'm also considering branching off and converting everything to C23, since I've wanted to write `nullptr` in C for around 15 years.
 Yes, for that reason alone; wanna fight about it?

-And finally, it looks like I have the "quirky" folks who maintain CMake to thank for wasting my time resolving various warnings that emerged from the ether a project whose source code hasn't changed&mdash;only the version of CMake on my machine.
+And finally, it looks like I have the "quirky" folks who maintain CMake to thank for wasting my time resolving various warnings that emerged from the ether in a project whose source code hasn't changed&mdash;only the version of CMake on my machine.
 It's called backwards compatibility, people.
 Knock it off already.
 Nobody's ever going to use `-Wno-dev` unironically.

 ## UPDATE January 2025